 Denise Hawrysio is an artist working across a variety of media including site-specific installation, bookworks, and printmedia.
-She is an Associate Lecturer for BA (Hons) Sound Arts and Design at London College of Communication.
+She is an Associate Lecturer for BA (Hons) Sound Arts at London College of Communication.

 Born in Toronto, Denise received her BFA from Queen’s University, Canada, and her MFA from the San Francisco Art Institute.
 She has exhibited work globally, including in Europe, the United States and Canada.
 Her work deals with issues of displacement, hybridism, transience and mutation, utopia and dystopia, memory and identity.